final sydney opera house

 White Balance

-set white balance to D65
+set white balance as shot

 This means there is nothing that we need to change in white balance and we can go to color calibration to configure white balance.
 See the CAT tab workflow section of the manual for how to select an illuminant and set the white balance (in most cases, either selecting the appropriate illuminant for the scene from the illuminant dropdown or using the color picker to select a grey area should work).
 The adaptation value can likely remain set to the default of Linear Bradford (1985) unless you are working with LED lights or sunsets as noted in this post.